unknown1fsh/unknown1fsh/README.md

 [![Watch the video](https://iili.io/37EDbQj.jpg)](https://www.youtube.com/watch?v=alMMyxtJ2fA)

 Hello!
-I'm [Selim Sercan Ç.], a passionate and experienced software developer specializing in full-stack development.
-Below, you'll find some insights into my coding activities and the technologies I frequently use.
+I'm a passionate software craftsman with a strong focus on full-stack development, blending clean architecture with practical engineering to build efficient, scalable, and modern applications.
+Below is a glimpse into the technologies I master and the coding principles that guide my work.

 ## My GitHub Statistics